Graphs

 Alias for networkx.Graph.remove_nodes_from().

-Return the intersection of self and G2.
+Return the intersection with other_graph.

 k_extension(k, vertices, edges[, ...])